About the Harvard Journal of Law and Gender

 Founded in 1977 and currently on the 42nd volume, the Harvard Journal of Law and Gender (originally the Harvard Women’s Law Journal) is the nation’s oldest continuously publishing feminist law journal.

 JLG is an intersectional feminist publication, devoted to the advancement of feminist jurisprudence and the study of law and gender.
-By combining political, economic, historical, sociological, and legal perspectives, we seek to clarify legal issues that have gendered aspects and implications, and to confront new challenges to full social equality.
-Our journal also explores the interconnections between race, class, sexuality, and gender in the law.
+We seek to clarify legal issues that have gendered aspects and implications, confront new challenges to full social equality, and explore the interconnections between race, class, sexuality, nationality, ability, and gender in the law.